Maryland Baseball History

 From the Sandlots to the World Series, Explore Maryland’s Baseball History

 Home of The Babe and the Baltimore Chop and birthplace of “Hit ‘em where they ain’t,” in Maryland, you’re never further than a long fly ball from some baseball history.
 Trace the roots of the Negro Leagues and sandlots, follow your favorite players from the farm to the bigs, it’s all here and so close together.
-So pack up the trickster and take our Baseball and Brews tour, or track down these hidden diamonds of baseball history.
+So pack up and track down these hidden diamonds of baseball history.
 We guarantee your trip will be in the win column!

 New York’s old Yankee Stadium may have been “The House that Ruth Built,” but Baltimore’s Camden Yards may be the house that Ruth haunts.
 The Babe’s family owned a bar in what is now centerfield of Camden Yards, and Ruth was born just a long fly ball from the stadium.
 Now preserved the Babe Ruth Birthplace & Museum, the rowhouse at 216 Emory Street was the Sultan of Swat’s childhood home.
 So after a game at “The Yard,” make sure to stop at the Babe Ruth statue out front, then follow the trail of 60 painted baseballs to the home of the great Bambino.